aliammar03/spicetify/README.md

 ## Installed Extentions

+Auto Skip Video by spicetify
 Loopy Loop by spicetify
 Shuffle Plus by spicetify
 Trash Bin by spicetify
-Auto Skip Video by spicetify
 Song Stats by CharlieS1103
 GoToSong by huhridge
+Display full album date by huhridge
 CatJam Synced by BlafKing
 Immersive View by ohitstom
 Quick Queue  by ohitstom
+NPV
+Toggle dj oh
+Find Duplicates
+Dynamic Lights
 Queue Time by Theblockbuster1
 Cover Ambieance by Theblockbuster1
 Convert Japanese by Pithaya